This word has been the hope of all believers since Jesus checked out of here at the Ascension. It’s an Aramaic word meaning, “Our Lord will come!”

 So none of us will ever know what those thunders said this side of heaven.

-Does this sound like God wanted to leave some things out so we wouldn’t get so arrogant and cocky in our assessments of how He’s going to get things done?
+Does this sound like God wanted to leave some things out so we wouldn’t get so arrogant and cocky in our assessments of how and when He’s going to get things done?

 A Glimpse of Eternity

-On top of all that, one has to examine the premise of the Book of Revelation itself: a man of God is taken to Heaven and shown eternity, then told to write down only the things we need to know about what he saw.
+On top of all that, one has to examine the premise of the Book of Revelation itself: a finite human being is taken to Heaven and shown eternity, then told to write down only the things we need to know about what he saw.
 So what is the viewpoint of eternity aka “God’s spirit realm”?

 It is outside of time and space.

 There are events in Revelation which took place before the Creation (the rebellion and fall of Satan), things which were current to John’s era (the letters to the 7 churches of Asia Minor), as well as things yet to come.
-So again, a specific timeline is, at least in my opinion, a complete waste of time, effort, and money.
+So again, a specific timeline is, at least in my opinion, a complete waste of time and effort.

 So while there’s plenty of evidence we are indeed in the figurative final minutes of the end times, much of what passes for teaching on the subject is so much bovine scatology, rather than sound eschatology.